Dividend investing is well-liked by newbies and veterans. Because it is an investment technique that focuses on recurring cash inflow.

 3. Leverage if not wielded properly is a double-edged sword

 REITs are the category of dividend-paying companies that are usually the most leveraged.
 REITs usually expand their investment property portfolio via debt and equity financing.
 And if the financing and leverage go out of hand, it can be deadly.

-Since REITs payout at least 90% of its net profit as distributions, they usually do not hold sufficient cash buffers.
+Since REITs pay out at least 90% of their net profit as distributions, they usually do not hold sufficient cash buffers.
 And that is a problem when they want to invest in more properties.